-Treetop Adventure Golf learns that digital game-based training is an evolution not a revolution
+Treetop Adventure Golf: Learning that digital game-based training is an evolution not a revolution

-Learning and development professionals are perhaps rightly concerned that the digitisation of training could minimise their roles and impact.
+L&D professionals are perhaps rightly concerned that the digitization of training could minimize their roles and impact.

 But rather than fear technological progress, L&D leaders could embrace it as an opportunity to upskill and evolve the way they train.